lapwat/papeer/README.md

 This option defaults to 0, `papeer` will grab only the main page.

+This option defaults to 1 if the `limit` option is specified.

 If you specify a value greater than 0, `papeer` will grab pages as deep as the value you specify.

 > Using `include` option will include all intermediary levels into the book.